 Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

-After all, children are hard work, and when the exhaustion from the sleepless nights starts to set in, you may begin to regret having a third child.
+After all, children are hard work, and when the exhaustion from the sleepless nights starts to set in, you may regret having a third child.

 You are not alone.